elusivecodes/FrostNumberFormatter/README.md

 Return a parsed number from a formatted number string.

-- `numberSting` is the string you wish to parse.
+- `numberString` is the string you wish to parse.

 ```javascript
 const number = formatter.parse(numberString);